If you’re new to the world of forex trading, you may have come across the term “spread” and wondered, “What is spread in forex?”

 The difference is called the spread and is the broker’s profit margin.

-A particular scenario that many beginners’ traders battle with is understanding the spread in a stop loss and take profit.
+A scenario that many beginner traders find complicated is understanding the spread in a stop loss and take profit.

-Several times, traders make complaints saying that the broker didn’t insert them into a trade as at when they placed the order.
+Beginner traders often complain that the broker didn’t allow them into a trade immediately after placing an order.

 Others say the broker quite practically didn’t honor their stop loss and exceeded it.
 It’s all got to do with the spread.

-A lot of traders don’t know how to factor the spread into orders.
+Many traders don’t know how to factor the spread into orders, and this is what I am about to explain to you.

-You might think your orders are being delayed due to bugs on the app or delays from the internet service provider.
+You might think your orders are delayed due to app bugs or internet service provider delays.

 Both assumptions are wrong.